 The program focuses on helping people eat healthier, become more active, and maintain a healthy weight — which is good for preventing many chronic illnesses.

-Research has found that this kind of intervention can reduce the number of new cases of diabetes by as much as 58 percent.
+Research has found that this kind of intervention can reduce the number of new cases of diabetes by

 These programs are also “easily adaptable to a whole host of other countries,” said Thorpe, and have already been tested in the United States, Finland, China and India.